awsdocs/aws-codepipeline-user-guide/doc_source/security-iam.md

 1. Add the required permissions in the **Policy document** box\.
 **Note**
 When you create IAM policies, follow the standard security advice of granting least privilege—that is, granting only the permissions required to perform a task\.
 Some API calls support resource\-based permissions and allow access to be limited\.
 For example, in this case, to limit permissions when calling `DescribeTasks` and `ListTasks`, you can replace the wildcard character \(\*\) with a resource ARN or with a resource ARN that contains a wildcard character \(\*\)\.
+For more information about creating a policy that grants least\-privilege access, see [https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege)\.

    For example, for CodeCommit support, add the following to your policy statement: